Database Concepts#

 A key feature of normalized data is we need a fast index to link the normalized data to our waveform data.
 In all cases we use the ObjectId of the normalized collection as the index.
 As noted above all documents in MongoDB automatically are assigned an ObjectId accessible with key _id.
 For all normalized Metadata we use a convention wherein we store the ObjectId of a related document in another collection using a composite key name constructed as collection_id, where collection is the name of the collection and _id is a literal meant to imply an ObjectId normally accessible through the “_id” key.
 For example, we use site_id to refer to documents in the site collection.
 That means that when site_id appears in another collection it is a reference to the ObjectId (referenced directly with alternate key _id in the site collection) of the related document in the site collection.

 The major motivation for using the normalized data model for handling source and receiver metadata is the data involved have two important properties.
 First, since MsPASS was designed as a system for efficiently handling an assembled data set, the data these collections can be treated as static (immutable) within a workflow.
 Waveform data readers must thus do what is MongoDB’s version of a database join between the waveform collection and one or more of the normalizing collections.
 Second, in every case we know the source and receiver metadata are small compared to any data set for which one would need to use the parallel processing machinery of MsPASS.
 That means the time to query the normalizing collections is always expected to be much smaller than the time to query a waveform collection that often has millions of documents.
 Although experience showed that expectation was true, we also found there are situations where embedded database operations can be a bottleneck in a workflow.
 For that reason we developed a set of normalization classes in python that cache tables of attributes needed for normalization.
 That idea is described below in the Normalization section.
+The key idea of the normalization components of MsPASS is that in modern computers with massive memory it is preferable to preload normalizing data into memory than require millions of queries of small collections.

-Waveform Processing
+Waveform Processing#

 A first-order concept in our database design is that a processing workflows should driven by one primary collection.
 We emphasize that idea by stating this rule: